-- 1.13.
-The Guidance is set out in three Parts: - Part 1 General Guidance provides general guidance on the approach to determining sanctions, factors and issues that need to be taken into account and the sanctions available to panels. - Part 2 Misconduct Groups provides guidance on specific types of misconduct divided into 13 Groups and the range of sanctions that may be appropriate.
+- 1.13 The Guidance is set out in three Parts: - ★ Part 1 General Guidance provides general guidance on the approach to determining sanctions, factors and issues that need to be considered and the sanctions available to panels. - ★ Part 2 Misconduct Groups provides guidance on specific types of misconduct divided into 13 Groups and the range of sanctions that may be appropriate.
 The Groups are intended to cover most types of conduct that panels are likely to encounter.
-However, the Groups inevitably cannot be exhaustive, and guidance is given in Part 1 on how to approach conduct that falls outside the stated Groups (see paragraph 3.7). - Part 3 -Annexes this part contains supplementary information, which includes: a table of the Groups and sanctions ranges; more detailed information about the factors to be applied when determining sanctions; good practice on drafting written reasons; example wording for sanctions; and a glossary of terms.
+However, the Groups inevitably cannot be exhaustive, and guidance is given in Part 1 on how to approach conduct that falls outside the stated Groups (see paragraph 3.7). - ★ Part 3 Annexes.
+This part contains supplementary information, which includes: a table of the Groups and sanctions ranges; more detailed information about the factors to be applied when determining sanctions; good practice on drafting written reasons; example wording for sanctions; and a glossary of terms.

-Part 1 General Guidance
+Part One General Guidance

-Section 2: Purpose and Principles of Sanctions
+Purpose and Principles of Sanctions

-2.1.
-Panels must take into account, when determining the appropriate sanction to be imposed in an individual case, the purpose of sanctioning within a regulatory regime and the general principles which apply.
+2.1 Panels must take into account, when determining the appropriate sanction to be imposed in an individual case, the purpose of sanctioning within a regulatory regime and the general principles which apply.